-FLASH COMMAND DEFINITIONS
+COMMAND DEFINITIONS

 Writing specific address and data commands or sequences into the command register initiates device operations.
 Table 12 defines the valid register command sequences.
-Writing incorrect address and data values or writing them in the improper sequence resets the device to reading array data.
+Writing incorrect address and data values or writing them in the improper sequence may place the device in an unknown state.
+A reset command is then required to return the device to reading array data.

-All addresses are latched on the falling edge of WE# or CE#f, whichever happens later.
-All data is latched on the rising edge of WE# or CE#f, whichever happens first.
-Refer to the pSRAM AC Characteristics section for timing diagrams.
+All addresses are latched on the falling edge of WE# or CE#, whichever happens later.
+All data is latched on the rising edge of WE# or CE#, whichever happens first.
+Refer to the AC Characteristics section for timing diagrams.